magneticio/kubist-example-ci-integration/README.md

 ```shell
 $ vamp config get
 ```

+It is recommended to create a service account to use with ci tools.
+A documentation will be added on how to create service accounts.

 You need these variables to set up in the circle ci as env variables:
 * url should be stored as VAMP_URL
 * token should be stored as VAMP_TOKEN